overmind-xyz/race-to-keys--final-stretch/README.md

 - **Initializing keys for a new account**: The first key of each collection must be purchased (for free) by the account associated with the collection.
 This initializes the key supply for the specific subject (account).
 - **Purchasing keys**: After the creator purchases the first key, anyone else can purchase keys from their collection.
 The price of a key will increase as the supply of keys increases. keys can only be owned in whole amounts.
 - **Selling keys**: Anyone who owns a key can sell it anytime.
-If a key is the only share in supply, it cannot be sold.
+If a key is the only one in supply, it cannot be sold.

 ### Contract API

 In the template frontend package, we provide the middleware functionality to integrate with the contract.
-The middleware can be found in [`contract.ts`](./quest-frontend/race-to-keys-app/lib/contract.ts) in the `lib` directory.
+The middleware can be found in `contract.ts` in the `lib` directory.

-## Object #1 - Private Key Custody System
+## Task 1: Private Key Custody System

 Build a private key storage system for the users.
 Your system needs to provide the following functionality: